Maths is one of the most important subjects studied by students at Ipswich School. We are a nine strong team of very experienced teachers

 Sixth Form and A Level

-We will be following the new OCR linear A Level syllabus.
+We follow the OCR linear A Level syllabus.
 Students will study Pure Mathematics, Statistics and Mechanics.
 Assessment is by exam only (three papers) and there is no coursework requirement.
 The course is co-teachable with AS Level and students will be given the option of sitting the AS qualification in the summer of Year 12.
 The most able mathematicians may wish to take ‘Double Maths’ – these students will complete A Level Maths in Year 12, followed by A Level Further Maths in Year 13.

 “I thoroughly enjoyed studying Maths and Further Maths at Ipswich School – the teaching was excellent and inspirational giving me the confidence to go on to study the subject at degree level.”
 Former Further Maths student, now studying Maths at Durham University.